Road Work Ahead

 - Framing Child Welfare in California (in Draft)

 Webinar Series on Recruitment, Retention, and Support

 A key facet of CCR is developing best practices for recruiting and supporting resource families.
 The links below include information about CCR and tools developed and implemented by counties and others to enhance this practice.

 CalSWEC is pleased to partner with CWDA to host a webinar series providing tools to counties for Recruitment, Retention, and Support of resource families.

-- 1/28/16 In-Home Behavioral Supports in Foster Care with Diana Boyer, Senior Policy Analyst, CWDA; Jim Roberts, CEO of Family Care Network, Inc.; Jon Nibbio, LMFT, COO, Family Care Network, Inc.; Tracy Schiro, Asst.
-Director, San Luis Obispo County Social Services Dept. (Download the PowerPoint)
+- 1/28/16 In-Home Behavioral Supports in Foster Care with Diana Boyer, Senior Policy Analyst, CWDA; Jim Roberts, CEO, Family Care Network, Inc.; Jon Nibbio, LMFT, COO, Family Care Network, Inc.; Tracy Schiro, Assistant Director, San Luis Obispo County Social Services Department (Download the PowerPoint)